Selection criteria

 Within the Application Form you will find a section called Application reflections.
 These are reflections/questions related to your academic and journalistic past as well as your future career expectations.
 Though short, these answers will be evaluated, not only on their content, but also on their writing style, quality and clarity.

-Applicants selected for Mundus scholarships
+Applicants selected for the Mundus Journalism Consortium scholarships